This post may contain affiliate links. Read our disclosure policy here.

 Which Brand of Cassava Flour to Use for Pancakes

+Why not you ask?
 As cassava flour has grown in popularity and lower quality manufacturers are more abundant, you will find cheaper quality white-labeled brands that do not yield consistent results.

 Therefore, if you have any problems with this cassava flour pancake recipe, know that it’s likely the brand of cassava flour you’re using.
+Other issues that might arise I cover in the success tips below.

-Reader tip: if not using the brands listed above, add the liquid slowly into the batter and then WAIT, up to 20 minutes, for the cassava to absorb the liquid before you troubleshoot with the tips below.
+If you’re not using the brands listed above, add the liquid slowly into the batter and then WAIT, up to 20 minutes, for the cassava to absorb the liquid before you troubleshoot with the tips below.

 Success Tips for Cassava Flour Pancakes